 The model blocks and the drill hole intercepts were viewed in section, to ensure that the grade distribution in the blocks was honouring the drill hole data.
-Figures 14.11 and 14.12 are typical vertical sections for the Candelones Main and Candelones Extension zones, respectively.
 The degree of agreement between the block grades and the drill intercepts is satisfactory.